-A continuation of the OMT 206 for participants who wish to learn advanced capabilities of Microsoft PowerPoint software.
+A continuation of the OMT 206 for participants who wish to learn advanced capabilities of presentation software.
 Topics covered include customizing templates and masters; linking to files; manipulating graphics and animations; narrating presentations; creating photo albums, and publishing to the web.
-Lecture two hours per week.
-Prerequisite: OMT 206 or CPS 111.
+Prerequisite: OMT 206.

-OMT 210 WORD PROCESSING FUNDAMENTALS
+OMT 210 WORD PROCESSING SOFTWARE FUNDAMENTALS 1 CREDIT

 This course introduces word processing software to participants who wish to produce professional documents for coursework, business, and personal use.
 Topics covered include creating and formatting documents with graphics, tables, and references.
 Lecture two hours per week.
-Prerequisite: Accurate keyboarding skills at 25 words per minute and personal computer knowledge.

-OMT 211 WORD PROCESSING ADVANCED
+OMT 211 WORD PROCESSING SOFTWARE ADVANCED 2 CREDITS